the therapist

 All of the necessary forms are texted to you when booking your appointment.
 Be sure to have those filled out before coming in.

-If you arrive more than 10 minutes late, this will effect your service time.
+If you arrive more than 5 minutes late, this will affect your service time.
 Late starts on my part will accommodate for missed time.

 -